dictyBase/Migration/webservice-specifications/stock-center.md

 ## `/stocks/:id`

 There could be two types, strains or plasmid.
-To determine if a strain or plasmid is in stock, include the 'inventory' member.
+To determine if a strain or plasmid is in stock, include the 'inventories' member.
 __Document structure__

 ```json